nens/threedi-docs/source/i_editing_schematisations.rst

 Pasting Features from external data sources
 ---------------------------------------------

-Features can be copy-pasted from external data sources into the :ref:`Schematisation Editor <schematisation_editor>`.
+Features can be copy-pasted from external data sources into the schematisation layers.
 Check out the `QGIS Documentation <https://docs.qgis.org/3.28/en/docs/user_manual/working_with_vector/attribute_table.html>`__ for how to work with the attribute table.

 ..
 Note::